Systematic Breakdown of Amontons' Law of Friction for an Elastic Object Locally Obeying Amontons' Law

-Fig.~\ref{fig:the system}(d) shows instantaneous normalized local density of the actual contact area, which is obtained from the state variable $\phi$, in the region of the box in (c).
-Before the onset of bulk sliding at $\tU \simeq 0.0047$, a discrete sequence of rapid precursors, similar to that observed in experiments~\cite{Rubinstein07}, appears from $\tU \simeq 0.0045$, which causes the sequence of small drops of $\tFt/\tFn$ in the inset of (b).
-We call this precursor {\it bounded rapid precursor}.
-Each precursor nucleates in the region $\tilde{x} \le \tilde{\ell}$.
-Then, its front decelerates and arrests after a certain traveling length longer than the previous one.
-The local slip velocity $\dot{\tilde{u}}_x$ of this precursor, which determines $\phi$, is much larger than that of the quasi-static precursor in (c), but decreases with the decreasing driving velocity, which is different from the leading rapid precursor.
-It is to be noted that the quasi-static precursor observed in (c) almost disappears in the actual contact area shown in (d) due to its small slip velocity, which is also consistent with experiments~\cite{Rubinstein07}.
+Figure~\ref{fig:the system}(d) shows the normalised instantaneous local density of the real contact area in the region of the box indicated in (c).
+The local density is calculated from the local slip velocity and decreases with increasing velocity.
+(See Methods for this calculation.)
+Before the onset of bulk sliding at $\tU \simeq 0.0047$, a discrete sequence of rapid precursors, similar to that observed in experiments~\cite{Rubinstein07}, appears at $\tU \simeq 0.0045$, and this set of precursors causes the sequence of small drops in $\tFt/\tFn$ observed in the inset of (b).
+This type of precursor is called the {\it bounded rapid precursor}.
+Each precursor nucleates in the region $\tilde{x} \le \tilde{\ell}$ with a front velocity that is close to the velocity of sound and is independent of the driving velocity and nucleates in a manner similar to the leading rapid precursor.
+Subsequently, the front decelerates and stops after propagating a certain length.
+The propagation length of the precursor front increases with $\tU$.
+This increase is also observed in experiments~\cite{Rubinstein07}.
+The local slip velocity of this precursor is considerably larger than that of the quasi-static precursor shown in (c); however, this slip velocity decreases with decreasing driving velocity in contrast to the behaviour of the slip velocity for the leading rapid precursor.
+The quasi-static precursor observed in (c) almost disappears for the real contact area density shown in (d) because of its vanishingly small slip velocity.
+The disappearance of the quasi-static precursor is also consistent with the results of certain experiments~\cite{Rubinstein07}.

-We define the bulk static friction coefficient $\mb$ by the large peak value of $\tFt/\tFn$ in Fig.~\ref{fig:the system}(b).
-The pressure $\tPe$ dependence of $\mb$ is shown in Figs.~\ref{fig:myu}(a,b) for the parameter set (A) and (B), respectively~\cite{PMMA}.